 March 21, 2023

-You must have enough PRSI contributions and certified maternity leave to qualify for Maternity Benefit in Ireland.
+Your employees must have enough PRSI contributions and be on certified maternity leave to qualify for Maternity Benefit.
 Keep reading for more information.

 Article written by